ysdn2018/the-next-website/src/content/graduates/dana-neita.md

   colour palette, simple shapes and closely cropped images to express a language that is powerful enough to read without having to depend on words to tell a story.
-hobbies: dancing
-music: 'reggae, dancehall, hip hop'
+hobbies: ' modern contemporary dancing'
+music: >-
+  reggae, dancehall, hip hop and when it comes carnival season, you have to listen to that soca
-typeface: Avenir
+typeface: 'Avenir '
 email: dana.neita@gmail.com
 website: 'https://dananeita.myportfolio.com/'
 ---